pmndrs/its-fine/README.md

   </a>
 </p>

-A collection of escape hatches exploring `React.__SECRET_INTERNALS_DO_NOT_USE_OR_YOU_WILL_BE_FIRED` and React Fiber.
-As such, you can go beyond React's component abstraction; components are self-aware and can tap into the Fiber tree.
+A collection of escape hatches exploring `React.__SECRET_INTERNALS_DO_NOT_USE_OR_YOU_WILL_BE_FIRED`.
+I'm sure you want me to tell you how safe and stable this all is.

+As such, you can go beyond React's component abstraction; components are self-aware and can tap into the React Fiber tree.
 This enables powerful abstractions like stateless queries and sharing React Context across concurrent renderers.

 ## Table of Contents